giuseppefutia/semi/README.md

 # SeMi - SEmantic Modeling machIne

-SeMi (SEmantic Modeling machIne) is a tool to semi-automatically build large-scale [Knowledge Graphs](https://en.wikipedia.org/wiki/Knowledge_base) from structured sources.
-To achieve such a goal, it combines [steiner trees detection](https://github.com/giuseppefutia/semi#steiner-tree) with [deep learning applied on graphs](https://github.com/giuseppefutia/semi#r-gcn-model-generation-and-testing), building semantic models of the data sources, in terms of classes and relationships within a domain ontology.
+*SeMi (SEmantic Modeling machIne)* is a tool to semi-automatically build large-scale *Knowledge Graphs* from structured sources such as CSV, JSON, and XML files.
+To achieve such a goal, SeMi builds the *semantic models* of the data sources, in terms of concepts and relations within a domain ontology.
+Most of the research contributions on automatic semantic modeling is focused on the detection of semantic types of source attributes.
+However, the inference of the correct semantic relations between these attributes is critical to reconstruct the precise meaning of the data.
+SeMi covers the entire process of semantic modeling:
+1. it provides a semi-automatic step to detect semantic types;
+2. it exploits a novel approach to inference semantic relations, based on a graph neural network trained on background linked data.

 Semantic models can be formalized as graphs, where leaf nodes represent the attributes of the data source and the other nodes and relationships are defined by the ontology.